-The valuer obtained the gross value of each building by applying a unit rate to a structure or a square metre rate to a building, based on its current replacement cost, which is the lowest cost of replacing the economic benefits of the existing asset using modern technology.
+The valuer obtained the gross value of each specialised building by applying a unit rate to a structure or a square metre rate to a building, based on its current replacement cost, which is the lowest cost of replacing the economic benefits of the existing asset using modern technology.
 The key unobservable input was the square metre rate, which was benchmarked to construction costs of similar properties across the industry.
+Non-specialised buildings were valued at market value, having regard to the "highest and best use".